eamiddlebrook/OrthoPhyl/README.md

 # Getting Started
 ## Install
 ### Compatability and Dependencies
-#### This workflow has been tested on a CentOS8 machine, but should be pretty portable.
+#### This workflow has been tested on a CentOS8 machine, but should be pretty portable to other Linux OS systems.
 Testing is starting on diverse *nix systems.
 There will likely be some errors due to the wrapper having moderate bash complexity.
-Unfortunately fastANI seems to be incompatable with MacOS, so I will need to find an alternative before the pipeline can be run on that architecture.
+Unfortunately fastANI seems to be incompatable with MacOS, so I will need to integrate an alternative before the pipeline can be run on that architecture.
 ### Dependencies
 #### If you have Singularity you can run a prebuilt container.
 Grab the container with (requires ~1.5gb space at the moment):
 ```